 - Contact with Receptor CutOff - any ligand exceeding this distance will not be placed in the results table.
 This value is significant if the receptor is included in setup.

 - The use pharmacophore filter allows you to match linkers with a pharmacophore object.
-Learn how to make a 3D pharmacophore object here.
+These are physical pharmacophore points positioned in 3D Learn how to make a 3D pharmacophore object here.

 | Step 4: Once the fragment fitting has completed a table of results will be displayed.
 The table is ranked by strain with the top hit in row 1.
 You can browse the hits using the toggle buttons in the "L" column.